LTUC/amman-dotnet-401d2/Curriculum/Class29/Facilitator/policies.md

 ```

 After creating the handler, we will need to register it within the Startup file.
 We need
-to create the policy, in addition to register it wtih the DI.
+to create the policy, in addition to register it with the DI.
 Reviewing the Dependency Injection
 lifecycles, that is how we want to do the registration:

 ```csharp